Parekh03/Disaster_tweets_classification/README.md

 ## Steps involved:
 ### 1. Data Loading and Pre-processing
-All the necessary librarier were imported followed by loading the data - train.csv and test.csv.
+All the necessary libraries were imported followed by loading the data - train.csv and test.csv.

 Also, thorough visualisation of text and targets was done to get familiar with the data to be used for modelling purposes.